JaeYoonKim72/GMStool/README.md

     Usage:
-         GMStools.MS.v1.R -m [METHOD] -g [GENO] -p [PHENO] -gw [GWAS] -i [INFO] -pre [PRESET] -cv [CV] -a [ACC] -d [DELTA] -is [INTIAL SNPs] -ss [SEL_SNPS] -gpu [GPU_USE] -all [ALL_SNPs] -t [TIME]
+         GMStools.MS.v1.R -m [METHOD] -g [GENO] -p [PHENO] -gw [GWAS] -i [INFO] -pre [PRESET] -cv [CV] -a [ACC] -d [INCREMENT] -is [INTIAL SNPs] -ss [SNPS_SELECTED] -gpu [GPU_USAGE] -all [ALL_SNPs] -t [TIME]

     Description of arguments:
          -m METHOD,         Selection method (RRblup, RF, or RRblup_RF).
-         -g GENO,          Genotype file (Essential)
+         -g GENO,           Genotype file (Essential).
-         -p PHENO,         Phenotype file (Essential)
+         -p PHENO,          Phenotype file (Essential).
          -gw GWAS,          GWAS result file.
-If GWAS file is not provided, GMStool calculates marker effects internally.
+If GWAS file is not provided, GMStool calculates marker effects internally (Essential or optional).
          -i INFO,           Marker information file.
-Required if GWAS file is not provided (Optional; Default NULL) -pre PRESET,      Marker list to be selected in advance (Optional; Default NULL)
+Required if GWAS file is not provided (Optional; Default NULL).
+         -pre PRESET,       Marker list to be selected in advance (Optional; Default NULL).
-         -cv CV,           The number of cross validation (Default 3) -a ACC,           Goal of correlation rate (Default 0.9) -d DELTA,         Increament of correlation rate for selection (Default 0.001) -is INITIAL_SNPS, The number of initial markers to be selected (>=2) (Default 5) -ss SEL_SNPS,     The number of markers to be selected at one time (Default 1) -gpu GPU_USE,     If TRUE, RR-BLUP is calculated using GPU (Default FALSE) -all ALL_SNPs,  If TRUE, correlation rates of all markers for validation sets is calculated, but it takes a lot of time (Default FALSE)
+         -cv CV,            The number of cross validation (Default 3).
+         -a ACC,            Goal of correlation rate (Default 0.9).
+         -d INCREMENT,      Increament of correlation rate in marker selection (Default 0.001).
+         -is INITIAL_SNPS,  The number of initial markers to be selected (>=2) (Default 5).
+         -ss SNPS_SELECTED, The number of markers to be selected at one time (Default 1).
+         -gpu GPU_USAGE,    If TRUE, RR-BLUP is calculated using GPU (Default FALSE).
+         -all ALL_SNPs,     If TRUE, correlation rates of all markers for validation sets are calculated, but it takes a lot of time (Default FALSE).
-         -t TIME,          Runtime cut-off for each CV (Default 1)
+         -t TIME,           Runtime cut-off per each CV (Default 1 hour).